-Make sure you read and follow the Registrar's Note on the preparation of leave application books and appeal books.
+Make sure you read and follow the Registrar's note for civil applications and appeals.

 The draft application book index and draft summary are called 'draft' for a reason.
 You need to get the respondent's input to these drafts and submit a final index and summary in Stage 2 of the appeal process, described later in this guide.